Topics The 8th Regulatory Affairs Committee Symposium" held

 Introduction

 On the other hand, the results of the aforementioned questionnaire revealed new issues regarding the timing of face-to-face advice in Japan and the content of the consultation record, as global development progresses.
-In addition, many respondents expressed a desire for improvement in the fact that the timing of issuing important inquiries is still concentrated around the time of the expert consultation in the latter stages of the review process.
+In addition, many respondents expressed their desire for improvement in the fact that the timing of issuing important inquiries is still concentrated around the time of the expert consultation in the latter stages of the review process.
 In particular, the short timeframe between the expert consultation and the Pharmaceutical Affairs Committee (PAC) for inquiries about attachments and risk management plans (RMPs) is a major burden for applicants.

 Information: Report on PMDA Questionnaire Results, New Consultation Items and Registry Consultation, etc.